Ketanbhave/TwitterFeed/TwitterFeed/README.md

 ## Demo projects in GitHub

+### Installation Instructions:

+Open oAuthTwitterTimeline.sln is Visual Studio and Run the Solution in browser.
+In order to run without Visual Studio, IIS Server need to be installed on the machine.
+Download the solution to the machine, create "Application" or "Virtual Directory" and map it to Physical path of the solution.

 ### Web application - csproj
 This client side project uses method getTwitterfeed make the api call and an Ajax json request to display the tweets.